Understanding Short-Term Disability Laws In Nevada

-In this article, we will go over the short-term disability and temporary partial disability benefits in Nevada, and how you can receive fair compensation if you have been injured to the point that you cannot work.
+In this article, we will go over short-term disability and temporary partial disability benefits in Nevada, how to determine your eligibility, and how you can receive fair compensation if you have been injured to the point that you cannot work.

 What Are Short-Term Disability Benefits?

-If you were injured to the point where you can no longer work, it is imperative that you file for short-term disability benefits as soon as possible so that you can receive benefits right when you need them.
-Once filed, injured workers usually start receiving benefits in one to 14 days.
-Until these benefits kick in, injured workers may need to use paid time off or sick days.
+If you or one of your family members were injured to the point where you can no longer work, you must file for short-term disability benefits as soon as possible so that you can receive benefits right when you need them.

 How Are My Short-Term Disability Benefits Calculated?

-For example, a worker normally earns $1,800 per month but is currently working at a light-duty job following an injury, earning $1,000 each week.
-If the worker was not able to work at all, their temporary total disability rate would be $1,200, or two-thirds of $1,800.
+For example, a worker who typically earns $1,800 per month but is currently working at a light-duty job following an injury earning $1,000 each week will receive a temporary total disability rate of $1,200, or two-thirds of $1,800.
 They would then receive the difference between $1,200 and $1,000, or $200 per month.

 When Am I Eligible for Short-Term Disability?

-A worker is eligible for short-term disability if they have contracted an injury or illness that will prevent them from performing the regular work duties they performed before the injury or illness occurred.
 In some cases, pregnant mothers will also file for short-term disability to cover them after they give birth.
-Laws generally allow six to eight weeks of short-term disability benefits in this situation, depending on the type of birth and any complications.
+Laws generally allow six to eight weeks of short-term disability benefits in this situation, depending on the birth type and complications.

 You may also be eligible for short-term disability benefits under the following circumstances:

-- You are able to work, but you earn significantly less than you did before due to your injury.
+- You can work but earn significantly less than you did before due to your injury.

 - You have a permanent job within the restrictions of your injury but at a different rate of compensation.
 You hope to reach your previous level of compensation within the next two years.

-- You work multiple jobs, but your injury prevents you from returning to all of the jobs.
+- You work multiple jobs, but your injury prevents you from returning to all of your places of employment.